maxime915/pims-plugin-format-msi/README.md

-# pims-plugin-format-zarrimzml
+# pims-plugin-format-msi
-PIMS plugin to read ImzML images converted to Zarr
+PIMS plugin to read and convert Mass Spectrometry Imaging to OME-Zarr supported by Cytomine